Story published on August 6, 2021

 But then they say if veterinarians are going to declaw, they should use pain meds before, during, and after.

-So why is AAHA against this barbaric and inhumane cat mutilation but then they ultimately condone it?
+So why is AAHA against this barbaric and inhumane cat mutilation but then they ultimately condone it in their accredited animal hospitals?
 AAHA declawing position

 1) One of AAHA’s MANDATORY STANDARDS is, “Practice team members demonstrate humane care of animals.”